lmiksch/cocopaths/README.md

     - enforce_cutoff_macrostate
       - dont know if setting occupancy to 0 is enough or if should remove cut complex from macrostate
       - current implemenation keeps the complex in the macrostates

-      - still not quite right approach found
+      - new approach with percent cutoff --> DONE

-      - new approach with percent cutoff
+      - new approach with modifying outgoing reactions of cut_complex to fast reactions --> complex is transient --> new condensed reactions

-  - peppercorn complexes limit at around 13000 complexes and at step 97 of fp_3
+  - peppercornenumerator.enumerator.PolymerizationError: Too many reactions enumerated!
+(50049)